1jour1vin

 About the wine:

 A deep, intense, and beautiful color.
 The nose is intense, pure, and subtle, with ripe fruit notes.
-Full-bodied on the attack, it melts on the palate, offering a rich, particularly indulgent flavor profile with aromatic depth from the mid-palate through the finish; the wine concludes with a distinctive, long, and very satisfying finish.
+Rich on the attack, melting on the palate, flavorful, and particularly indulgent, with aromatic depth between the mid-palate and the finish; the wine ends with a distinctive, long, and very pleasing finish.

 The Wine Cellar Insider - Jeff Leve